northstowekarate/northstowekarate.github.io/training/fees/index.md

 * A dogi (uniform) plus belt
 * First grading

 If you would like to apply, please [get in touch](/contact/) for a confidential conversation.
 The application is self‑assessed, so no evidence is required.
-Unfortunately, we cannot assist with lesson fees, but may be able to reach an agreement, so please get in touch.
+Unfortunately, we cannot assist with lesson fees, but we may be able to reach an agreement, so please get in touch.